Emamnuel/portfolio_Emanuel/index.md

 **Ongoing Master's research project**

 Development of a power conversion platform for **Battery Energy Storage Systems (BESS)**, with emphasis on grid-connected operation and digital control.
-The project involves the development and integration of the power converter, gate driver boards, analog signal conditioning, digital control, FPGA-based PWM generation, embedded firmware, and protection systems.
+The project involves the development and integration of the power converter, gate driver boards, analog signal conditioning, digital control, embedded firmware, and protection systems.
 The work includes modeling and simulation, hardware development, PCB design, embedded programming, and experimental validation of the converter.
 The hardware prototype is currently under development.

 **Technologies:**
-`STM32` `DSP` `FPGA` `VHDL` `Embedded C` `PLECS` `Power Electronics` `PCB Design`
+`STM32` `DSP` `Embedded C` `PLECS` `Power Electronics` `PCB Design`

 ---